TheMedina/blog.masterthe.cloud-terraform/README.md

 ## Architecture Diagram
 ![AWS Pipeline](pipeline.png)

-I would recommend downloading the architecture diagram as it's a large file.
-It may be hard to read the text without looking at it closer to it's native size.
+The architecture is a large high quality file.
+Click <a href = "https://raw.githubusercontent.com/TheMedina/blog.masterthe.cloud-terraform/main/pipeline.png" target = "_blank">here</a> to view it closer to native resolution and ease of use.

 ## Deployed Resources